NJCU Foundation Board of Directors

 Interim President, New Jersey City University

-is a Hudson County native who grew up in Union City, N.J., and has maintained strong ties to the community.
-He is only the second Hispanic to serve as the leader of a four-year public institution in the state of New Jersey — following in the legacy of another NJCU leader, Dr. Carlos Hernandez, who led the institution as its 11th president from 1993-2012.
-Acebo is also the youngest known president to ever lead a public university in the State of New Jersey.
+Andrés Acebo, the Interim President of New Jersey City University, is the proud first-generation son of Cuban exiles and a Hudson County native who grew up in Union City, N.J., and has maintained strong ties to the community.
+In January 2023, he became only the second Hispanic to serve as the leader of a four-year public institution of higher education in the State of New Jersey.
+He is the youngest known president to ever lead a public university in New Jersey.

 Acebo holds a B.A. from Brown University and a Juris Doctor from Rutgers Law School.
-He is a proud product of Union City public schools in Hudson County.
-He resides in North Jersey with his wife — an NJCU alumnae — and three children.
+A North Jersey resident, he is a proud product of Union City public schools in Hudson County.
+He’s the proud father to three young children and husband to an extraordinarily dedicated educator — an NJCU alumnae — who proudly celebrate and champion their community and their roots together.

 Ashley L Atkins